Victordmss/Cookeat/README.md

 ## In progress
---> Deleting of recipes on your own account
+--> Button to delete recipes of your own account

 ## Future features
 --> Random recipe proposal depending on the meal requested